hbctraining/Training-modules/Intermediate_shell/lessons/AWK_module.md

 grep "cougar" animal_observations.txt | wc -l
 ```

-There seemed to be more instances of cougar though, 4 seems low compared to what I saw when glancing.
-If we look at the document again we can see that the park ranger from Glacier National Park cannot spell and put "couger" instead of "cougar".
-Replacing those will be a bit hard with `grep` but we can use sed instead!
+There seemed to be more instances of cougar though, 4 seems low compared to what I saw when glancing at the document.
+If we look at the document again, we can see that the park ranger from Glacier National Park cannot spell and put "couger" instead of "cougar".
+Replacing those will be a bit hard with `grep` but we can use `sed` instead!

 ```bash
 sed 's/couger/cougar/g'  animal_observations.txt > animal_observations_edited.txt
 ```
-we are telling sed to replace all versions of couger with cougar and output the results to a new file called animal_observations_edited.txt.
-If we rerun our grep command we can see that we now have 9 line (dates) instead of 4.
+we are telling `sed` to replace all versions of couger with cougar and output the results to a new file called animal_observations_edited.txt.
+If we rerun our `grep` command we can see that we now have 9 line (dates) instead of 4.

+Let's now say that we want to know how many times a coyote was observed at yosemite park (ignoring all other parks) without editing our file.
+While this is *possible* with `grep` it is actually easier to do with `AWK`!

+## Ok you convinced me (I mean I signed up for this module...) how do I start with AWK?